 Thank you for considering getting involved in rescue!
 Clicking on any of the applications below will initiate download.
 You can send us your completed application by uploading and submitting it below, or you attach it in an e-mail to firstname.lastname@example.org.
 Adoption donation for adult dogs is $300 and for puppies (less than one year old) is $450.

-Phone Interview: Once we receive a completed Adoption Application, a DC SIR volunteer will e-mail you to schedule a phone interview.
-This will be a general interview, but we may also discuss the particular dog you are interested in, if time permits.
+Once we receive a completed Adoption Application, a DC SIR volunteer will e-mail you to schedule a phone interview.
+We ask that prior to the call you:

-Reference Checks: If we move forward, DC SIR will contact the references/veterinarians listed on your Adoption Application to obtain additional information.
+If we move forward following the phone interview, DC SIR will contact the references/veterinarians listed on your Adoption Application to obtain additional information.
+This is mandatory and please do not list relatives.

 All formal notifications regarding approved, finalized adoptions are conducted by DC SIR officers.
 The individual(s) who conduct the phone interview and/or reference checks may not be the same individual(s) who make the final decisions/notifications regarding adoptions.